pconstr/recurrent/README.md

 recurrent
 =========

-a redis-backed manager of recurrent jobs, for [node.js](http://nodejs.org)
+A redis-backed manager of recurrent jobs, for [node.js](http://nodejs.org).

 (immature, with minimal testing and probably nasty bugs)

-features
+Features
 --------

 * multiple queues, backed up by redis